Algeria: Big, volatile and oil dependent - RFI

 Bouteflika won a fourth term in 2014 despite suffering a stroke the previous year which confined him to a wheelchair.#photo4

-His bid for a fifth term in 2019 sparked a massive protest movement dubbed the "Hirak", which forced Bouteflika to resign on April 2 after he lost the support of the all-powerful military.
+His bid for a fifth term in 2019 sparked mass protests, which forced Bouteflika to resign on April 2 after he lost the support of the powerful military.

 On December 12 that year, Bouteflika's former premier Abdelmadjid Tebboune won the presidential election on an official turnout of less than 40 percent.

-The Hirak, which is demanding an end to the governing system in place since independence, immediately rejected Tebboune.
+The movement born out of the protests, known by the Arabic word Hirak, immediately rejected Tebboune, demanding an end to the system of governance in place since independence.

 - Oil-dependent -